Travels with V

-When part one of the Inti Raymi has ended we are transported up to the old temple of Saqsaywaman, high on a hilltop above the city.
+When part one of the Inti Raymi has ended we are transported up to the old temple of Saqsaywaman, high on a hilltop above the city, for part two.
 This was the site of the last Inca resistance against the Spanish invasion of Cusco, the heart of the Inca empire.
 After the battle the invaders tried to demolish the temple, but the stone walls were built with heavy boulders and are still standing today.

 Beneath the walls there’s a big field with a podium in the middle.
-There’s seatings for the guests of honour, the rest of us, 20 000 people occupy the surrounding knolls and bushes.
+There’s seatings around it for the guests of honour, but the rest of us, 20 000 people occupy the surrounding knolls and bushes.

-It’s like the world’s biggest picnic.
-Sellers balance food and drinks cruising the slopes, many offering the delicatess of this part of the world, Cuy.
-Grilled Guinea-pig.
-Others carry grilled corn cobs or beer, which is much needed, the waiting for the second part of Inti Raymi is several hours long.
+It’s like a giant picnic.
+Sellers balance food and drinks cruising the slopes, many offering a delicacy in this part of the world, “Cuy”, grilled Guinea-pig.
+Others carry grilled corn cobs or beer, which is much needed, the waiting for the second part of Inti Raymi to start seems endless.

-When the back threatens to break In two, after the longest wait in entertainment history, the actors finally enter the field and the podium, and the show begins.
-This part of Inti Raymi tells some separate tales in the legends and lore from Inca history.
-Including a realistic depiction of a central ritual – the slaughter of a llama.
+When our backs threatens to break In two, after the longest wait in entertainment history, the actors finally enter the field and the podium, and the show begins.
+This part of Inti Raymi tells tales from the legends and lore from Inca history.
+Included is a realistic depiction of a central ritual – the slaughter of a sacred llama.

-Here also the stage is surrounded by hundreds of dancers doing complicated tours in billowy rows over the fields, or kneeling before the king and his high priests.
+Here too the stage is surrounded by hundreds of dancers doing complicated tours in billowy rows over the fields, or kneeling before the king and his high priests.

 But to be honest the spectacle is too long.
-The city inhabitants around us after a while start to frequently check their watches.
+The city inhabitants around us after a while also start to frequently check their watches.

 Early next morning we’re in a car driving in a fantastic mountainous landscape.
 My elevation meter says the highest pass is at 3750 meters above sea level.

 We’re on the road again an after hours of ascending and descending serpentine roads we arrive in the city of Ollantaytambo.
-From there we travel by train through a variety of sceneries.
+And here we board a little train that runs through a variety of gorgeous sceneries.
 Agriculture in green valleys, forests, rivers and rapids between huge and steep mountains.